 4. Heel Angle is a guide to the wind strength, so look at the day prior to setting up and try to decide on an average.
 Generally, rig for the lower end of the days conditions, unless the forecast is for the wind to strengthen.
 For changing conditions, adjustments to ram, back stay and side stays can be readily and quickly made between races.

 5. Main Boom to Post is measured from centreline to centreline.
 The measurements shown are a guide only, being a good starting point.
 Adjusting the main boom further in / out will affect weather / lee helm, so some fine tuning and helm feel will be needed and will be slightly different from boat to boat.
 Try these settings first and adjust from there.

 6. Jib Clew to Mast is measured from the jib clew (or jib boom wire / centreline of the jib boom) to the centreline of the mast.
 Given that the Plan B is designed to run fairly high jib boom lift tensions, this measurement is critical to the boats performance and largely affects the jib /main slot, as little as 3mm makes a vast difference.
 You’ll find that the Plan B points exceptionally well, running slightly wider jib boom settings helps prevent over pointing and enhances speed.

 We’ve found that the following to be a good starting point and easily sighted by eye ...

-A Rig - Jib boom straight in line or pointing at the side stay.
+A Rig - Jib boom straight in a line pointing at the side stay.

 B Rig - Jib boom 2-5mm outside of the side stay.

 C Rig - Jib boom 5-8mm outside of the side stay.